sekeyWang/Unimeth/README.md

 pip install .
 ```

-For an editable development installation, use `pip install -e .` instead.

 For SLOW5/BLOW5 input, install `pyslow5` separately with `pip install pyslow5`, or install the optional pip extra with `pip install ".[slow5]"`.

 ### Option 2.
 Install with Conda and pip